input-output-hk/peras-design/Logbook.md

 | 10  | p¹⁰        |

 This framework can be extended with scenarios to compute finality probabilities, in order to compare Praos vs Peras.
 Boosts can be included in the analyses, too.

+## 2024-06-11

+### Quviq Meeting

+There are currently 3, slight incompatible, references:

+* Agda specification
+* Haskell Reference implementation
+* Research Paper -> underspecification, simplifying assumption

+How to connect all? this can be done in 3 different ways:

+1. QC model (paper) -> align spec + code
+2. QC model aligned with code -> align spec
+3. QC model aligned with spec -> align code

+* Quviq team is going for 2, as it makes more sense than trying to understand the paper which should be the job of the R&D team
+* Current implementation is in Haskell for simplicity's sake, but it will be ported to Agda once mature enough
+* What's hard is not the Agda side, it is to have a runnable QC model
+* Focusing on the "node should vote right now", feeding it blocks and ticks

 ## 2024-06-10